Oklahoma Court Records

 How to File for Divorce in Oklahoma Without a Lawyer?

 Oklahoma allows Pro Se petitioners and defendants, that is, parties who choose to be self-represented.
 Parties who file for uncontested divorces may also do so without a lawyer.
-Divorce cases that can be resolved without a trial also do not require the services of a divorce attorney.
+Divorce cases that may be resolved without a trial also do not require the services of a divorce attorney.
 For example, divorce cases resolved through mediation may not require a lawyer.

 Divorce and marriage records may be available through government sources and organizations, though their availability cannot be guaranteed.
 This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored and record availability may vary further.
 Finally, marriage and divorce records are considered extremely private due to the information they contain, and are often sealed.
 Bearing these factors in mind, record availability for these types of records cannot be guaranteed.